How Does Alcohol Affects The Brain?, It is very Bad

 Hippocampus

-The hippocampus lies within the system and is involved in spatial navigation, motivation, emotion, and crucial.
+The hippocampus lies within the system and involves spatial navigation, motivation, emotion, and crucial.

-The hippocampus is also among the few sites for neurogenesis in the adult brain.
+The hippocampus is among the few neurogenesis sites in the adult brain.
 Neurogenesis is the practice of new brain cells forming from stem cells (undifferentiated cells that can contribute to all different kinds of cells).

 Studies indicate that doses of alcohol interrupt the development of cells, which contributes to a deficit in areas like the hippocampus, which will result in memory and learning.
 However, there seems to be an increased vulnerability to relapse.